 - HIS 505 Topics in Western Civilization (3) Reading and discussion seminar on selected topics in European history.
 Content and title will vary.
 May be repeated if topic and title are different. - HIS 560 Topics in United States History (3) Reading and discussion seminar on selected topics in the history of the United States.
 Content and title will vary.
-May be repeated if topic and title are different. - HIS 600 Reading Seminar in Early Western Civilization (3) Extensive reading and discussion seminar designed to provide a broad competency in the history of early western civilization. - HIS 601 Reading Seminar in Modern World History (3) Extensive reading and discussion seminar designed to provide a broad competency in the history of modern world history. - HIS 605 Studies in Western Civilization (3) Study of a particular topic or period.
+May be repeated if topic and title are different. - HIS 600 Reading Seminar in Early Western Civilization (3) Extensive reading and discussion seminar designed to provide a broad competency in the history of early western civilization. - HIS 601 Reading Seminar in Modern World History (3) Extensive reading and discussion seminar designed to provide a broad competency in the history of modern world history.

+HIS 605 Studies in Western Civilization (3) Study of a particular topic or period.
 Will emphasize both content acquisition and general research skills.
 A major research paper is required.
 Content and title will vary.
-May be repeated if topic and title are different. - HIS 660 Reading Seminar in United States History to 1877(3) Extensive reading and discussion seminar designed to provide a broad competency in early American history.
-May be repeated if topic and title are different - HIS 661 Reading Seminar in United States History Since 1877(3) Extensive reading and discussion seminar designed to provide a broad competency in recent American history.May be repeated if topic and title are different. - HIS 665 Studies in United States History (3) Study of a particular topic or period.
+May be repeated if topic and title are different.
+HIS 660 Reading Seminar in United States History to 1877 (3) Extensive reading and discussion seminar designed to provide a broad competency in early American history.
+May be repeated if topic and title are different.
+HIS 661 Reading Seminar in United States History Since 1877 (3) Extensive reading and discussion seminar designed to provide a broad competency in recent American history.
+May be repeated if topic and title are different.
+HIS 665 Studies in United States History (3) Study of a particular topic or period.
 The course emphasizes both acquisition of content knowledge and general research skills.
 A major research paper is required.
 Content and title will vary.
 May be repeated if topic and title are different.

-HSC 345 CPR-Healthcare Provider (1) Co-requisite or Prerequisite: BIO 220.
+Health Sciences (HSC) Physical Sciences & Mathematics Department School of Natural & Social Sciences Carhart Science Building See Health Sciences concentration in Chemistry and Life Sciences/Biology Undergraduate Courses HSC 345 CPR-Healthcare Provider (1) Co-requisite or Prerequisite: BIO 220.
 AHA/BLS Healthcare Providers course modules one through four.
 Review of cardiovascular anatomy and function, causes of cardiovascular disease and cardiac arrest.
 CPR for adults and pediatrics.
 HSC 498 Clinical Programs Academic credit completed at an affiliated professional institution.

-Industrial Technology (ITE) Technology & Applied Science Department School of Business & Technology Benthack Building

-Objectives: The offerings in the Industrial Technology major are provided for the student preparing for a career in business, industry, or education.
+Industrial Technology (ITE) Technology & Applied Science Department School of Business & Technology Benthack Building Objectives: The offerings in the Industrial Technology major are provided for the student preparing for a career in business, industry, or education.
 Students who are planning on a career in business or industry should consider one of the four concentrations available: Construction Management, Planning and Design, Manufacturing Management and Safety Management.
 These concentrations combine technical content with business courses and prepare one for introductory supervisory roles in business and industry.
 Students preparing to teach in the public schools technology education or trades and industry education will follow the program listed under Field Endorsement.
 All Industrial Technology majors must take MAT 121 to meet the Block 2 Mathematics General Education requirement; MAT 122 is also recommended.

-Field Endorsement in Industrial Technology Education 7-12 (BA or BS) 48 hours
+Field Endorsement in Industrial Technology Education 7-12 (BA or BS) 48 hours ITE 105 Introduction to Technology Systems 3 202 Construction Systems 3 202 Construction Systems 3 201 Intro to Energy, Power and Transportation Systems 3 201 Ontro to Energy, Power and Transportation Technology 3 300 Technical Drawing and Design 3 300 Cabinetmaking & Millwork 3 300 Cabinetmaking & Millwork 3 300 Vedding Theory & Fabrication 3 333 Electronics and Electricity 3 333 Electronics and Electricity 3 333 Electronics and Electricity 3 330 Welding Theory & Fabrication ITE 351 Graphic Communications or 363 Digital Photography or 425 Desktop Publishing